-"The statements in the evidence also generally agree, that the probable effect of facilitating the transmission of prices current would be to increase, instead of to diminish, the number of mercantile letters now written.
+"The statements in the evidence also generally agree, that the probable effect of facilitating the transmission of Prices Current would be to increase, instead of to diminish, the number of mercantile letters now written.

-"Over the whole of the Continent of Europe, where the circulation of mercantile intelligence is probably of much less national importance, a privilege similar to this is allowed to printed prices current; and in the United States of America, they are allowed to pass through the post-office (according to the evidence of Mr. Cook) free of any charge, or, as stated by Mr. Bates, at a postage of one cent only.
+"Over the whole of the continent of Europe, where the circulation of mercantile intelligence is probably of much less national importance, a privilege similar to this is allowed to printed Prices Current; and in the United States of America, they are allowed to pass through the post-office (according to the evidence of Mr. Cook) free of any charge, or, as stated by Mr. Bates, at a postage of one cent only.

-It will be seen that the chief objections stated by the post-office communications upon the privileged papers."
+"It will be seen that the chief objections stated by the

+post-office are,-

-"1st.-The increase of business, which, it is said, might render it impossible to send off the mails in time:
+"1st.-The increase of business, which, it is said, might

+render it impossible to send off the mails in time:

-"2dly.-The increased opportunity for fraud, by writing private follows :-
+"2dly.-The increased opportunity for fraud, by writing